Learn English 100% free...Get 1 free lesson per week // Add a new lesson

 Find 10 mistakes in this text.

 Great Britain is close to France.
-At present, the distance between the stait of Dover (England ) and Cap Blanc Nez near Calais (France ) is about fifty km.
+At present, the distance between the stait of Dover (England ) and cap Blanc-Nez near Calais (France ) is about fifty km.
 Yet these two cities were once linked and integrated into the European continent.

 The ruptur between these two places was a major phenomene in the history of Great Britain, helping to shape the country ' s island identity.

-For a long time, the United Kingdom was a peninsule linked to North-Western Europe, which gradually became “isolated” by a succession of glacial episodes and warmings, and even sismic accidents that are thought to have created between - 450000, and - 130000,
+For a long time, the United Kingdom was a peninsule linked to North-Western Europe, which gradually became “isolated” by a succession of glacial episodes and warmings, and even sismic accidents that are thought to have been created between - 450000, and - 130000,

-This would have created a fracture in the cliffs, linking it to the European continent via Cap Blanc Nez and Dover in England.
+This would have created a fracture in the cliffs, linking it to the European continent via cap Blanc-Nez and Dover in England.
 This is how the narow Channel was formed.

 During the last Ice Age, an “ice pack” knew as the British-Irish Ice Cap covered much of Europe, and sea levels were much lower than they are today.
 There was a long roky ridge 32 km long linking Great Britain and France.